kadway/stm32f4-freertos-plant-monitor/README.md

 #### To do:
 * Complete/extend the communication task with additional commands (configure rtc... etc)
 * Consider that the flash sectors for the logged data (moisture and watering times) have to be erased in case they need to be overwritten

-#### known bugs:
- * max of 5 watering areas can be stored due to incorrect offset calculation when saving the data structures to the external flash.
- * SPI command for clearing the logged data to the flash is corrupting the configuration data, work around is to read all saved data and reset to default configuration (erases the external flash completely before writing defaults)